Vyvanse vs Adderall: What’s the Difference?

 Jump to Section

-Both drugs are forms of amphetamines, but the difference is Adderall includes two amphetamine salts called amphetamine and dextroamphetamine.
+Both drugs are forms of amphetamines, but the difference is Adderall includes two amphetamine salts called amphetamine sulfate and dextroamphetamine sulfate.
 Vyvanse includes a drug called lisdexamfetamine which turns an individual’s body into dextroamphetamine before it can be used.

 While these substances are both very similar, they do have some differences.
 If you or a loved one is suffering from attention deficit hyperactivity disorder or any of the medical conditions that utilize Vyvanse or Adderall as a medication treatment method, you should discuss these differences with your doctor.
 Only your physician can determine which medication is ultimately best for you.